k88hudson/git-flight-rules/README.md

 (your-branch)$ git commit --amend
 ```

-which tells Git to recreate the commit, but to leave the commit message unedited.
+which tells Git to recreate the commit.
+Also, Git will ask you to write a new commit message, using the original commit message as a starting point.
 Having done that, the hard part is solved.

 ```sh
 (your-branch)$ git rebase --continue